yandex/mapsapi-codestyle/js.md

   * The recommended line-break character is LF (\n).
   * Files should end with a LF character.
   * One level of indention is achieved with 4 space characters.
-  * The maximum line length is 120 characters.
+  * Lines should be no longer than 120 characters.
-  * Trailing whitespace in the end of lines should be removed.
+  * Trailing whitespace at the atend of lines should be removed.

 ##Naming
   * `variableNamesLikeThis`